brainstem-org/brainstem_support/docs/index.md

 - Public data sharing and collaboration
 - Resource and taxonomy submission
 - Project and group management
-- API integration for programmatic access
+- Setting up lab infrastructure

 [Get Started Tutorial]({{ "/tutorials/get_started/"|absolute_url}}){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2}
 [View All Tutorials]({{ "/tutorials/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2}

-## Join Our Pilot Program
+## Join Our Community

-We're actively seeking research groups to participate in the BrainSTEM pilot program.
-As a pilot user, you'll help shape the future of collaborative neuroscience data management while gaining early notice of new features.
+We're actively seeking research groups to join the BrainSTEM community.
+As an active user, you'll help shape the future of collaborative neuroscience data management while gaining early notice of new features.

 ### Benefits of Joining
-- **Early Access**: Get to know about new features and capabilities first
+- **Stay Informed**: Get early notice about new features and capabilities
 - **Direct Impact**: Your feedback directly influences platform development
-- **Collaborative Network**: Connect with other forward-thinking research groups
-- **Support**: Dedicated support during your onboarding and beyond
+- **Dedicated Support**: Assistance during onboarding and beyond

-If you're committed to advancing open science and interested in becoming a pilot user, we'd love to hear from you.
+If you're committed to advancing open science and interested in joining the BrainSTEM community, we'd love to hear from you.

-[Join Pilot Program](https://docs.google.com/forms/d/e/1FAIpQLSctFj4ek5Ib-1FQoi9KeGzCkg6o-cuM26oggNu8FYeKRqNpwg/viewform){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0}
+[Join the Community](https://docs.google.com/forms/d/e/1FAIpQLSctFj4ek5Ib-1FQoi9KeGzCkg6o-cuM26oggNu8FYeKRqNpwg/viewform){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0}

 ## Support and Community

 ### Get Help
-For technical support, bug reports, and feature requests:
+We're here to assist you with any questions or issues:

-- **[GitHub Issues](https://github.com/brainstem-org/brainstem_support/issues)**: Report bugs and technical issues
+- **[GitHub Issues](https://github.com/brainstem-org/brainstem_support/issues)**: Report bugs and technical problems
-- **[GitHub Discussions](https://github.com/brainstem-org/brainstem_support/discussions)**: General questions, feature requests, and community discussion
+- **[GitHub Discussions](https://github.com/brainstem-org/brainstem_support/discussions)**: Ask questions, request features, and engage with the community
+- **[Contact Form](https://brainstem.org/#Get-in-touch)**: For account-specific issues and direct support

 ### Contributing
 BrainSTEM thrives on community input.
 Whether you're reporting bugs, suggesting enhancements, or participating in discussions, your contribution helps improve the platform for all users.